 This guide is intended for faculty and staff of Saint Peter's University.

 Members of the public may refer to the Conference and Event Services website for reservation information.

 Step 1: Prepare

-- How much time is needed for set-up?
+- Decide how much time is needed for set-up.

-- How do I describe this event?
-(You will need a well-written description which uses full sentences and speaks to your audience.)
+- Prepare a well-written description using full sentences and speaking to your audience.